 New SCA Guidance Published

-All players in e-commerce are encouraged to review this guidance which replaces an earlier version published in October 2018.
-The document reflects changes/updates in the last two years and will assist industry in implementing the requirements of SCA.
+All players in e-commerce are encouraged to review this guidance which replaces an earlier version published in October.
+The document includes new information on transaction risk analysis (TRA) exemptions and Low Value Remote Payments.

-The SCA Programme Management Office expects to update this guidance to include additional sections, for example, dealing in detail with GDPR considerations of behavioural biometrics and implementation of the Article 18, transaction risk analysis (TRA) exemption, as discussion on these topics concludes.
+The SCA Programme Management Office expects to update this guidance to include additional sections, for example dealing in detail with GDPR considerations of behavioural biometrics, as discussion on these topics concludes.